Poloniex Review - Is it a Safe Exchange in 2019?

 Poloniex is an okay exchange.
 It doesn’t feel exceptional in any particular way, but the team has been working hard to scrub off the negative perceptions over the last year.

 Shrimpy’s Universal Crypto Exchange APIs are the only unified APIs for crypto exchanges that are specifically designed for application developers.
-Collect real-time trade or order book data for free, manage user exchange accounts, execute trading strategies, and simplify the way you connect to each exchange.
+Collect real-time trade or order book data, manage user exchange accounts, execute trading strategies, and simplify the way you connect to each exchange.